bradgarropy/bradgarropy.com/content/pages/resume.md

 To find a fully remote position in a smaller company where I can architect, lead, and develop web applications with a fast moving team that owns their own stack.
 I prefer to work in TypeScript, Remix, Tailwind, and PostgreSQL.
 Public facing products or open source opportunities are a great bonus.

+## Summary

+-   14 years of engineering experience across 3 companies
+-   Led multiple teams to build applications from scratch
+-   Specialize in frontend development with React and TypeScript
+-   Maintain many open source projects and repositories
+-   Create videos, podcasts, and streams to educate others

 ## Education

 **The University of Texas at Austin**